matloff/TidyverseSkeptic/README.md

 title.
 He pointed out htat it makes no pedagogical sense to first teach students the hard way to do somethng, and only later show them an easier way.
 Sage advice.
-Ironically, though, he uses this reasoning to argue against teacher base-R (either first, or ever).
+Ironically, though, he uses this reasoning to argue against teaching base-R (either first, or ever).

 Yet I would hope that the above examples show that it is the Tidy way that is the hard way.
 In each case, base-R is simpler and more direct.